LaxarJS/ax-accordion-control/README.md

 "controls": [ "laxar-accordion-control" ]
 ```

-Now you should be able to use `ax-accordion` in your HTML widget template:
+Now you should be able to use the `ax-accordion` directive in your HTML widget template:

 ```html
 <div ax-accordion="{ duration: 200 }">